-Subaru is to be relaunched in the UK after a number of lean years for the Japanese brand, according to Paul Tunnicliffe, managing director of IM Group, the UK importer of Subarus.
+Subaru is to be relaunched in the UK after a number of lean years for the Japanese brand, according to Paul Tunnicliffe, managing director of IM Group, the UK importer of Subaru models.

-Two all-new models based on the company’s new Global Platform – the XV crossover and the Impreza hatchback – are due in showrooms by the beginning of 2018 and an all-new Forester is expected to arrive in 2019.
+Two all-new models based on the company’s new Global Platform – the Subaru XV crossover and the Subaru Impreza hatchback – are due in showrooms by the beginning of 2018 and an all-new Subaru Forester is expected to arrive in 2019.